 Besides checking your local library, there are tons of ways to get free digital titles.
 Browse more than 60,000 free e-books on Project Gutenberg.

 And remember, as an Amazon Prime member, you also get to read books and pay nothing for titles like The Lord of the Rings, Life of Pi, Harry Potter, and 1984 for free with Amazon Reading.

-No, I’m not kidding; you can actually send you kid to a tuition-free college.
+No, I’m not kidding; some colleges offer free tuition for students.
 A debt-free college education is hands-down the best freebie you’ll ever get, and the list of tuition-free schools in the U.S. is growing.